shivpatel/shivpatel.github.io/skin-care.markdown

 For each product listed, I have analyzed the ingredients using [https://www.skincarisma.com/ingredient-analyzer](https://www.skincarisma.com/ingredient-analyzer) and ensured the product meets my goals without adding additional issues.
 In theory, you should be able to pick any from each list.

+#### Legend
+- **{VC}** = Vitamin C or a derivative; used for brightening, skin tone, and dark spots.
+- **{S}** = Contains silicone.
+May not be suiteable if other, irritating ingredients are included.

 ### Serums

-You'll find all the serums listed below available via The Ordinary. **{VC}** designates Vitamin C or a derivative; used for brightening, skin tone, and dark spots.
+You'll find all the serums listed below available via The Ordinary.
 Always apply water soluble serums before oil soluble.

 - Niacinamide (B3) 10% + Zinc 1% - For blemishes and congestion.
 - Alpha Arbutin 2% + HA - For dark spots and pigmentation.